 Brainstorming is done quickly as participants are encouraged to say whatever first comes to their minds.
 The aim here is not quality but quantity.
 The ideas will be analyzed and discussed later.

 During brainstorming, ideas are not judged and the flow of new ideas is instead preferred.
-All ideas are welcomed.
+All ideas are welcome.

 You can run a brainstorming session with the whole class at once, as you write down the answers, or in groups, so each group writes down their answers and then they present them to the rest of the class so the ideas can be combined or improved.